PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 DataLab 2, Goal(s):
 [] Elaborate on: [Flowchart: Cognitve model of language learning](link) [] Optional Excellent: [Create computational model of language learning](link)

+### Week 4

+In weeks 1 and 2, you learned how to preprocess text data and develop language models.
+This week you will start competing on Kaggle using the algorithms you have learned.

+DataLab 1, Goal(s):
+- [ ] Kaggle

+DataLab 2, Goal(s):
+- [ ] Embeddings

 __Formative feedback II__